larson-group/clubb_release/Readme.txt

 in the src directory.
 You will need at least the parameterization_interface mod to interface with HOC.

-Addition by Brian:  In addition to the above, you will have to make
+Addition by Brian:
-                    reference to the HOC library from the configuration file of the host program.
-Since HOC now uses the Lapack libraries, you will also have to make reference to those.
-Currently, we do not include the Lapack libraries with the HOC download.
-You will have to find them and then download them onto your own computer.
+In addition to the above, you will have to make a reference to the HOC library from the configuration file of the host program.
+Since HOC now uses the LAPACK libraries, you will also have to make reference to those.
+Currently, we do not include the LAPACK libraries with the HOC download.
+You will have to find them and then download them onto your own computer if they are not included with your operating system or compiler.
 Once you have done this, you can reference them in a line such as the following:

 -L/home/griffinb/hoc_v2.2_tuner/lib -lhoc_param -llapack -lblas

+If the LAPACK and BLAS libraries were compiled with GNU Fortran 77, you may need to link to the runtime libs for that with -lg2c as well.

 Don't forget that you will also have to make reference to the HOC src code.
 You can reference that with a line such as the following:

 -I/home/griffinb/hoc_v2.2_tuner/src

 -----------------------------------------------------------------------
 - (2.1) Executing a standalone run:
 -----------------------------------------------------------------------

-1.  cd ~/hoc_v2.2_tuner/tune
+1.  cd ~/hoc_v2.2_tuner/model

 2. Edit <case>_model.in for each case you wish to run, or just leave them as is.
 Usually you will want to keep these the same.
    See the rain code for description of kk_rain and cloud_sed.
    See BUGSrad description below for a description of the interactive radiation scheme.
    Enabling any of these flags may increase runtime considerably.

+3. cd ../stats
-3. Edit <case>_stats.in for each case.
+   Edit <case>_stats.in for each case.
 A complete list of all computable statistics is found in statistics.F.
 Note that HOC now supports GrADS or NetCDF, but you can only tune using GrADS.

 4. $ cd ../standalone.
 Edit standalone_<CASE>.in or select a premade one.

 5a.
 Edit run_standalone.bash to use your standalone_*.in
     and ./run_standalone.bash

-or
+or alternatively:

 5b. $ ./run_standalone.bash <CASE>